BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

-		- Effects of the changes  (developer notes)
+	> Effects of the changes  (developer notes)

 		- The purpose of these changes have been to try to make the guns you find and pick up much more appealing, and  finding a "good gun" is much easier.
 There will naturally be something better, but the gap in power should be smaller.
 This also means that you, the player, is just naturally better regardless of what you pick

-		- Gun additions / other changes
+	> Gun additions / other changes

 		- Jakobs and Torgue shotguns now have unique E-Tech barrels, creating the Tracer and Carnage (works like the pearlescent shotgun, with some tweaks, and said pearlescent shotgun was entirely reworked)

 		- E-Tech Dart pistols now have high fire rates, and don't consume 2 ammo per shot
 		- Torgue pistols now have a unique E-Tech barrel, creating the Carbuncle

 		- Snipers' E-Tech barrels are now divided into Splitters and Railguns, Vladof & Dahl / Maliwan & Hyperion respectively.
 			-Mimics the laser types from The Pre-Sequel with the same names

-		- Shield changes
+	> Shield changes

 		- Non-Unique Amp shields were completely reworked -No longer have a traditional Recharge Rate, instead recharges to full instantly when the Recharge Delay is over -Capacity has been generally lowered to compensate due to this.
 			-The damage has been looked over to hpefully make them more appealing to use

 			*- These changes were made to hopefully make amp shields a bit more unique compared to everything else, and give you an opportunity to use the amp damage more

 		- Absorb shields' base absorb chance was increased by 10%

 		- Non-Unique Roid shields now provide increased max health. these values are identical to adaptive shields.

+		- Non-Unique nova shields now activate when you take damage, regardless of how much shield you have (5 second cooldown) They also gain additional damage equal to 30% of your current max shield capacity

 		- Non-Unique Spike shields' damage was tripled

 		- Shield parts have been completely rebalanced, TL;DR:

 			- The shield parts generally keep their identity compared to vanilla, with exceptions

 			- Special penalties have been removed, and maliwan's increased special has been slightly lowered.
 			  However, it still has the highest +Special

 			- Dahl parts now serve as a general-use part, giving a nice boost to the main 3 stats while not affecting special in any way

 			- Vladof parts now give a passive 10% movement speed each

 			- Maliwan capacitors were reworked to not share stats with other maliwan parts, so the main focus of those parts are the elemental immunities.

+			> [E-Tech Shields]

+				- This mod introduces new shields under the E-Tech rarity.
+				  The whole gimmick with all of these is that, much like Rough Rider, they have 0 shield capacity but grant other bonuses instead, either to compensate for that lack of shield, or just giving the risk of sacrificing survivability to gain something else instead

+				Each E-Tech shield type has a 5% chance of dropping from a particular badass enemy type in the game, listed below:

+				- Berserker shield (Bandit) - Badass Psychos -Dealing or taking damage causes you enter a rage, gaining movement speed and life steal while your health drains very 						 quickly.

+				- Titan Heart Shield (Hyperion) - Badass Loaders -Grants increased max health, and adds 10% of your maximum health value as amp damage to all your shots

+				- Shatter Tank Shield (Pangolin) - Spiderant Kings/Queens (/their renamed versions in higher difficulties) -Reduces max health on top of the 0 capacity, but grants flat health regen